Energy Conservation made fun and easy!

 - Hands-on energy tool kits (light meters, thermometers, kill-o-watts) for students to analyze their school’s energy use

-- Support from the program manager and school district staff
+- Support from the program manager

 - A comparison of current electricity usage to your ‘baseline data’, which is how much electricity your school typically uses.
 This comparison shows how much electricity you are saving every day!